-If you have the necessary skills and feel like you have something to offer today’s dining enthusiasts, but have no idea about how to start a new restaurant you have come to the right place.
-To make this vast undertaking easier to manage, I’ve provided steps you can follow as a basic guide.
-Here’s a checklist of steps to help with everything you need to open your restaurant.
+If you have the necessary skills and feel like you have something to offer today’s dining enthusiasts but don’t know how to start a new restaurant, you have come to the right place.
+To make this vast undertaking easier to manage, I’ve provided steps you can follow as an essential guide.

 1. Pick Your Concept

-The concept plays a considerable role in determining your restaurant’s mission, personality, and identity, and therefore ties in with the brand.
-A unique and well thought out concept can help you create a brand that resonates clearly with the type of crowd you want to attract to your new restaurant.
+The concept plays a considerable role in determining your restaurant’s mission, personality, and identity and ties in with the brand.
+A unique and well-thought-out concept can help you create a brand that resonates clearly with the type of crowd you want to attract to your new restaurant.

-After you have decided on your type of restaurant, it’s time to have some fun with naming your business.
+After you decide on your type of restaurant, it’s time to have some fun naming your business.
 Pick a handful of names and get feedback from friends, family, and colleagues.

 2. Create Your Business Plan

 To gauge the viability of your new business venture and to seek funding from most lenders, you will need to have a comprehensive business plan.
 A business plan helps you get into the details of how you intend to make the venture work.